laulab-johnshopkins/evade/doc/source/index.rst

 ..
-DAVEE documentation master file, created by sphinx-quickstart on Tue Jul  5 17:55:26 2022.
+EVADE documentation master file, created by sphinx-quickstart on Tue Jul  5 17:55:26 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to DAVEE's documentation!
+Welcome to EVADE's documentation!
 =========================================

 This software analyzes binding site dynamics and allostery.
 It can find the volume of a pocket in an MD trajectory, identify residues at the pocket surface, and study how dihedrals influence each other across the protein.
-Source code can be found `here <https://github.com/DanielJamesEvans/DAVEE>`_.
+Source code can be found `here <https://github.com/DanielJamesEvans/EVADE>`_.
 To see how to use the code, check the ``example`` directory included with the source code.